How to care for the environment

-If you wonder how to care for the environment in your daily life, one of the simplest ways is to start saving water.
+If you wonder how to care for the environment in your daily life, one of the simplest ways is to start by saving water.
 Water is a natural resource that is essential for the reproduction of life on the planet, so that its use needs to be deliberate and moderate.
 Turning off the faucet while doing things like soaping your hands, brushing your teeth, or shaving can save each home hundreds of liters of water and reduce its ecological footprint.

 For example, if you leave the faucet running while performing one of these tasks, you waste approximately six liters of water, but if you only turn on the water when necessary, the amount wasted is less than half a liter.
 Other measures that you can take to save water are to take a shower instead of a bath, use the dishwasher and washing machine with a full load, and turn off faucets completely so that they do not drip.

-Have you ever heard of ‘ghost consumption’?
+Have you ever heard of ghost consumption?
 This is the power consumed by electronic devices when they are plugged in, even if they are not being used.
-To save power, it is advisable to unplug devices when they are not being used or to use power strips with a switch so that they can be switched off when not needed.
+To save energy, it's recommended to unplug devices when they are not being used or to use power strips with a switch so that they can be switched off when not needed.
 Another good idea is to install a timer on devices that are not needed during the night, such as the television, printer, or game console.